Piziik/ExProj1/README.md

 ### 6. Significant Outliers

-- **Mushroom Dataset**: Although a few outliers exist, they are not significant enough to affect the overall analysis
+- **Mushroom Dataset**: A few outliers are present, but not enough to have an impact on the analysis

 - **VGChartz Dataset**: The significant outliers in `total_shipped` are concerning.
 We need to address these outliers to ensure accurate modeling